andrewamidei/photon-team-io/README.md

 ## Run Python Code on vm

-Navigate to the folder location where you have placed your Python code.
+Navigate to the folder location where you have placed your Python code. (look in the src folder for the .py files)

-Right click on the folder and select `Open Terminal Here`.
+Right click in the folder and select `Open Terminal Here`.

 Run your code by starting the main file.
 ```